risc0/risc0/website/api_versioned_docs/version-0.21/zkvm/optimization.md

 In order to support continuation after the segment ends (i.e. the zkVM "hibernates"), it needs to **page-out** pages that were modified.
-Paging-out takes the same number of operations as paging-in, so for the first time any given page is written to in a segment, there is an page-out cost of 1094 to 5130 cycles.
+Paging-out takes the same number of operations as paging-in, so for the first time any given page is written to in a segment, there is a page-out cost of 1094 to 5130 cycles.

 If, after profiling your application, you learn page-in and page-out operations